 Cultivation biological characteristics: the plant prefers a warm and humid climate, afraid of heat, drought and frost.
 At an altitude of 1,000~2,000 meters, with an annual average temperature of 18~20 °C and a shade degree of 50%-60% or so, it is a humid valley slope with loose and fertile soil.
 It is advisable to cultivate sandy loam rich in humus.

-Trait identification: fruit elliptic, 2~4.5 cm long, 1~2.5 cm in diameter, brown or reddish-brown on surface, with 3 obtuse edges and prominent longitudinal furrows and edges, with round protuberant plinths at the apex, stalk or stalk trace at the base, tough pericarp, 3-loculus, each compartment containing 7-24 seeds, seeds grouped into groups.
+Characters of herbs: fruit elliptic, 2~4.5 cm long, 1~2.5 cm in diameter, brown or reddish-brown on surface, with 3 obtuse edges and prominent longitudinal furrows and edges, with round protuberant plinths at the apex, stalk or stalk trace at the base, tough pericarp, 3-loculus, each compartment containing 7-24 seeds, seeds grouped into groups.
 Seeds polyhedral, 5~7 mm in diameter, yellowish-brown or reddish-brown, with grayish membranous aril, central depression junction, more narrowly ventral round fossa navel, ridge depression into a longitudinal groove.
 Aromatic, pungent and spicy.
 The herb which is big, full, red-brown, the strong smell is better.